maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module03.md

   <figcaption> At greater distance, the offset is amplified and we can start aligning the mirror through trial and error</figcaption>
 </figure>

-To be able to make a very short laser pulse, there were no way to do that except actually cutting an imported SVG shape.
+To be able to make a very short laser pulse, there was no way to do that except actually cutting an imported SVG shape.
 So we did a very small square shape in SVG so that a very short laser pulse will be triggered when trying to "cut" this shape.

 <figure> <center>
   <img src="./../../img/mod03/lasersaurInterface.jpg" alt="lasersaur" width="80%" />